ScottyLabs/print-api/docs/Features.md

 - Email `P0`

-    - Node.js IMAP cleint parses an email inbox provided by Gmail. `P0`
+    - Node.js IMAP clients parses an email inbox provided by Gmail. `P0`

     - Prints the attachments of a given email from an `@andrew.cmu.edu` email.
       `P0`